lucianolimafer/flexbox-TwiterClone/README.md

 This project is under the license [MIT](./LICENSE).

-Made with love by Thiago Marinho 👋🏽 [Get in Touch!](https://www.linkedin.com/in/luciano-lima-ferreira-71846495/)
+Made with love by Luciano Lima Fer 👋🏽 [Get in Touch!](https://www.linkedin.com/in/luciano-lima-ferreira-71846495/)